Adyen/adyen-oracleopera-pbl/README.md

 You can access applicative logs by mounting the /app/logs directory of the container.

+#### Uploaded Files

+You should mount /app/files directory to prevent data loss upon container restart, as it contains uploaded files.

 ### [Workers docker image](https://gallery.ecr.aws/f8h5l8q1/adyen/hospitality/workers)

 This docker image defines a background service that processes payment notifications.
 Containers based upon this image